Are you thinking of expanding your fleet of vehicles but don’t have quite enough money to do so?

 - Tow trucks.

 Now, what you should really be comparing are the advantages of partnering up with a leasing company.
-Since there are tons of companies able to get you a loan against machinery, you need to find the best one to partner up with.
+Since there are tons of companies able to get you a loan against machinery, you need to find the best one to partner up with for better cash flows.